abidlabs/shuffled_stats/README.rst

 Examples (on datasets)
 ---------------------------------

-Finally, we include methods to load datasets from .csv files (:code:`shuffled_stats.load_dataset_in_clusters`) so that the performance of shuffled regression can be compared to that of, for example, ordinary least-squares.
-Here's an example that uses the :code:`accidents.csv` dataset, which can be downloaded from this GitHub repository.
+Finally, we include methods to load datasets from .csv files (:code:`shuffled_stats.load_dataset_in_clusters`) so that the performance of shuffled regression can be compared to that of, for example, ordinary least-squares, on real-world data.
+Here's an example that uses the :code:`accidents.csv` dataset, from the UCI repository.

 .. code-block:: python